News from Media Relations

 "These rankings confirm, I believe, the dedication to innovation and quality long associated with Marist College and our MBA program," said Elmore Alexander, Dean of the School of Management.
 "With our emphasis on selectivity and faculty expertise as well as the new program, which focuses on virtual management, Marist's MBA is dynamically engaging with the issues that define contemporary global business through its world-class online environment."
 Information on the MBA program is available at http://www.marist.edu/mba.

-Marist's online BA/BS in Liberal Studies program, available within its School of Global and Professional Programs, "is geared toward students age 22 and over who seek a quality undergraduate degree, offered in a convenient, online format," according to Dean Lauren Mounty.
-In fall 2012, the School will offer a new online BS in Liberal Studies program with a focus on leadership.
+Marist's online BA/BS in Professional Studies program, available within its School of Professional Programs, "is geared toward students age 22 and over who seek a quality undergraduate degree, offered in a convenient, online format," according to Dean Lauren Mounty.
+In fall 2012, the School will offer a new online BS in Professional Studies program with a focus on leadership.
 "This program builds on Marist's excellent reputation for leadership development by making it available to dedicated adult students," according to Vice President for Academic Affairs, Thomas Wermuth.
-For more information on the new program, visit http://www.marist.edu/gpp/leadership.html.
+For more information on the new program, visit http://www.marist.edu/professional-programs/leadership.html.

 The new rankings affirm Marist's role as a longtime leader in delivering top-quality online education.
 Marist has offered online courses for more than a decade, and its faculty is well versed in customizing their approach to make the most of the online format, delivering flexible and efficient programs that maximize the overall student experience.
 Marist is also a leader in developing a customized course management system.
 This system is built upon Sakai, an open-source technology developed by a group of leading international colleges and universities, including Marist.
 The Sakai Foundation board is currently led by Marist's Senior Academic Technology Officer, Josh Baron.
 Among other awards, Marist Academic Technology has received funding from the Bill and Melinda Gates Foundation to help develop analytics to support online student learning.